Postgraduate Research Handbook for Students and Supervisors

 Induction and Welcome

-The Graduate School provides an annual Introduction to Social Science Research and Induction which runs the week prior to the beginning of the new academic session and is compulsory for incoming Research Students.
+The Graduate School provides an annual Induction which run at the beginning of the new academic session and is compulsory for incoming Research Students.

 The purpose of the Induction is to provide you with an overview of the Research Training Programme (RTP), to introduce you to key support services, and to the key members of the RTP team.
 It also provides you with the opportunity to meet fellow postgraduates from across the College and beyond before starting your formal specialised courses the following week.